-Americans spend more on prescription drugs than any other country in the world, racking up more than $358 billion in costs in 2020 alone.
+Americans spend more on prescription drugs than any other country globally, racking up more than $358 billion in costs in 2020 alone.

 That’s driven, in large part, by high prices on medications used by millions.
 Georgetown research shows about 66% of Americans take at least one prescription drug.
-If you do, you know just how pricy a little bottle of pills and other medications can be.
+You know just how pricy a little bottle of pills and other medications can be if you do.